FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/3-interacting-with-environment.rst

 Agent functions have much greater access to environmental macroscopic properties, however they still cannot be directly written to, or both updated and read in the same layer.

-Environmental macro properties can be read as follows:
+Environmental macro properties can be read, via the returned :class:`DeviceMacroProperty<flamegpu::DeviceMacroProperty>`, as follows:

 .. tabs::